LightReign/godaddy-ddns/README.md

-# Godaddy DDNS
+# GoDaddy DDNS
 Provides DDNS functionality for GoDaddy managed DNS Domains

 ## Motivation
 If you like running your own webserver from home using a domain from GoDaddy but you have a dynamic IP address then this program could be the solution to your problem.

 This Ruby script detects your external IP address and updates A records in your GoDaddy domain for you.
-You can set this up in a cron or even daemonize it inside a shell script (be very, very careful its not designed for that) for automatic updates.
+You can set this up in a cron or run it manually from the commandline.

 Before using this you will need to get your GoDaddy API-key and secret.